 If You Have a Bit More than One Day in Tallinn

-Maritime Museum – The maritime museum is a popular spot to visit in Tallinn and has loads of exhibits on everything boats, sailing, and water.
+Maritime Museum – The maritime museum is a popular spot to visit, and one of the must-do things to do in Tallinn.
+It has loads of exhibits on everything boats, sailing, and water.
 Your ticket can also include admission to explore some huge and historical ships in the harbor as well.

 Local Events – I was lucky to be in Tallinn on the day of a Spring market and carnival, which was incredible for me to explore.
 I met some locals who told me about it, and the next day I wandered through a market selling all kinds of incredible home-baked goods and saw adorable performances put on by local school children.
 I always say it is important to check events going on whenever you are traveling through an area, because attending a cultural event (I was definitely the only non-Estonian there!) is a great way to get to know a place.

 Where I Stayed in Tallinn

 I was here right before a season of working on jam-packed boats, so I found a lovely Airbnb just outside town to catch up on the blogging and enjoy an expansive view of the harbor for not even $35/night!
 It’s so cheap here.

 But, for those who are even more budget, there are lots of hostels on Hostelworld for less than $10!

 Read Next: A Ride on the Party Ferry from Stockholm to Riga: One of my most interesting travel experiences to date!

 Did you pin it yet? 🙂